lqu/TQ-1500/sensor/README.md

 # Design
 At first glance one would think the stone sensing mechanism uses interrupts like the modern touchscreen.
 This might be true since there are co-processors dedicated to this purpose, and pass the result to the main processor.
 But on the low level, TQ-1500 treats it as memory, like the magnetic-core memory.
 It continuously polls each of the 361 intersections to see if a stone is newly placed.
 It captures the state change (placed or removed), but doesn't keep the current status (occupied or empty).

 There are 19 vertical wires and 19 horizontal wires underneath the board surface.
-A vertial wires is 5V when selected, horizontal GROUND.
+A vertial wire is 5V when selected, horizontal GROUND.
 When 2 wires meet at each intersection, they make coils on a shared cylinder.
 The crossing wires are not connected, but when in a magnetic field, the coils act like a transformer and there will be a glitch/runt in the voltage to be captured.

 The stones have magnetic parts built in.
 When placed or removed, the magnetic field changes, which contributes to the glitch/runt.